 Ella Fontanals-Cisneros's private collection is focused on Latin American artists, which is unsurprising, as Fontanals-Cisneros herself was born in Cuba and came of age in Venezuela.
 The exhibitions are housed in a former boxing gym near the Arts District: a square building that's significantly spruced up by a stunning tile mural, which creates the illusion of a bamboo forest.
 Her foundation, for its part, gives annual commissions to mid-career Latin American artists who then become part of group shows at the space.
 It's an opportunity that not only exposes them to Miami's global art community but also gives them space to create their work outside the pressures of the market.
 Like other private collections in Miami, entry is free.

 1103 Biscayne Blvd, Edgewater

-Opened in 2013, the Herzog & de Meuron-designed building has been largely responsible for the renewal of downtown Miami.
-Funded partially by collector Jorge Pérez, for whom the museum is named, the 20,000-square foot glass-and-concrete space houses some 1,800 works from the likes of John Baldessari, Olafur Eliasson, and Dan Flavin; there are also works on display by important Latin American artists including José Bedia and Beatriz González.
-Don’t miss a walk through the outdoor tropical plant-dotted sculpture garden, with large-scale sculpture gardens that are breathtaking against the water's edge.
+Opened in 2013, the Herzog & de Meuron–designed building has been largely responsible for the renewal of downtown Miami.
+Funded partially by collector Jorge Pérez, for whom the museum is named, the 20,000-square-foot glass-and-concrete space boasts some 1,800 works from the likes of John Baldessari, Olafur Eliasson, and Dan Flavin.
+There are also works on display by important Latin American artists including José Bedia and Beatriz González.
+Don’t miss a walk through the outdoor tropical-plant-dotted sculpture garden, with large-scale sculptures that are breathtaking against the water's edge.

 You may also like